 We currently are party to the following material credit facilities and agreements and have the following material indebtedness outstanding.
-For a more detailed description of the material terms of these agreements and facilities, and this indebtedness, see Note 14 "Debt" footnote included in the notes to consolidated financial statements.
+For a more detailed description of the material terms of these agreements and facilities, and this indebtedness, see Note 14 "Debt" included in the notes to consolidated financial statements

-• 2019 Senior Credit Facility-On September 25, 2019, the Company and certain of its subsidiaries entered into the 2019 third amended and restated credit agreement with Bank of America, as administrative agent, and the other lenders party thereto (the "2019 Senior Credit Facility").
-As amended, the 2019 Senior Credit Agreement provides for the following:
+• 2023 Senior Credit Facility-On October 20, 2023, the Company and certain of its subsidiaries entered into a fourth amended and restated credit agreement with Bank of America, N.A. ("Bank of America"), as administrative agent, and the other lenders party thereto (the "2023 Senior Credit Facility").
+The 2023 Senior Credit Facility amended and restated the Company's pre-existing third amended and restated credit agreement, dated as of September 25, 2019, among the Company, certain of its subsidiaries, Bank of America, as administrative agent, and the other lenders party thereto.
+As amended, the 2023 Senior Credit Agreement provides for the following:

-Revolving Credit Facility-A \$450.0 million Revolving Credit Facility for, among other things, acquisitions, working capital and capital expenditures, including a \$50.0 million sub-limit for letters of credit.
-As of December 31, 2022, we converted \$389.0 million of availability from the Revolving Credit facility to the New Vehicle Floor Plan Facility (as defined below), resulting in \$61.0 million of borrowing capacity.
-In addition, as of December 31, 2022, we had \$12.7 million in outstanding letters of credit, resulting in \$48.3 million of borrowing availability.
-We began the year with \$169.0 million drawn on our revolving credit facility.
-During the year ended December 31, 2022, we had additional borrowings of \$330.0 million and \$499.0 million in repayments, resulting in no outstanding borrowing as of December 31, 2022.
+Revolving Credit Facility.-A \$500.0 million Revolving Credit Facility for, among other things, acquisitions, working capital and capital expenditures, including a \$50.0 million sub-limit for letters of credit.
+As of December 31, 2023, we converted \$389.0 million of availability from the New Vehicle Floor Plan Facility (as defined below) back to the Revolving Credit facility resulting in \$346.1 million in borrowing capacity.
+In addition, as of December 31, 2023, we had \$14.0 million in outstanding letters of credit, resulting in \$332.1 million of borrowing availability.
+We began the year with no amounts drawn on our revolving credit facility.
+During the year ended December 31, 2023, we had borrowings of \$329.0 million and \$329.0 million in repayments, resulting in no outstanding borrowings as of December 31, 2023.

-New Vehicle Floor Plan Facility-A \$1.75 billion New Vehicle Floor Plan Facility which allows us to transfer cash as an offset to floor plan notes payable.
+New Vehicle Floor Plan Facility-A \$1.93 billion New Vehicle Floor Plan Facility which allows us to transfer cash as an offset to floor plan notes payable.
 These transfers reduce the amount of outstanding new vehicle floor plan notes payable that would otherwise accrue interest, while retaining the ability to transfer amounts from the offset account into our operating cash accounts within one to two days.
-As a result of the use of this floor plan offset account, we experienced a reduction in Floor plan interest expense on our consolidated statements of income.
-As of December 31, 2022, we had \$679.6 million outstanding under the New Vehicle Floor Plan Facility, which includes \$2.8 million classified as liabilities associated with assets held for sale and \$63.2 million classified in loaner vehicles notes payable which is included in accounts payable and accrued liabilities in our consolidated balance sheets.
-As of December 31, 2022, we held \$777.6 million in the floor plan notes payable offset account of which \$100.8 million was reflected within cash and cash equivalents and \$63.2 million was shown as an offset to loaner vehicles notes payable which is included in accounts payable and accrued liabilities in the consolidated balance sheets.
+As a result of the use of this floor plan offset account, we experienced a reduction in floor plan interest expense on our consolidated statements of income.
+As of December 31, 2023, we had \$1.46 billion outstanding under the New Vehicle Floor Plan Facility, which includes \$127.2 million classified in loaner vehicles notes payable which is included in accounts payable and accrued liabilities in our consolidated balance sheets.
+As of December 31, 2023, we held \$44.7 million in the floor plan notes payable offset account.

-Used Vehicle Floor Plan Facility-A \$350.0 million Used Vehicle Floor Plan Facility to finance the acquisition of used vehicle inventory and for working capital and capital expenditures, as well as to refinance used vehicles.
-We began the year with \$294.0 million drawn on our Used Vehicle Floor Plan Facility.
-As of December 31, 2022, we had additional borrowings of \$200.0 million and \$494.0 million in repayments resulting in no outstanding borrowings as of December 31, 2022.
-Our borrowing capacity under the Used

-Vehicle Floor Plan Facility was \$230.6 million based on our borrowing base calculation as of December 31, 2022.
+Used Vehicle Floor Plan Facility-A \$375.0 million Used Vehicle Floor Plan Facility to finance the acquisition of used vehicle inventory and for working capital and capital expenditures, as well as to refinance used vehicles.
+We began the year with no amounts drawn on our Used Vehicle Floor Plan Facility.
+During the year ended December 31, 2023, we had additional borrowings of \$547.1 million and \$240.0 million in repayments resulting in \$307.1 million outstanding borrowings as of December 31, 2023.
+We did not have any borrowing capacity under the Used Vehicle Floor Plan Facility based on our borrowing base calculation as of December 31, 2023.